ngkangting/Flexbox/README.md

 Most importantly, the Flexbox layout is direction-agnostic as opposed to the regular layouts of block, which is vertically-based, and inline, which is horizontally-based, as they lack the flexibility to support large or complex applications when it comes to orientation changing, resizing, stretching, shrinking on different devices.

-With this powerful layout system available in CSS, it can replace float layouts, using less, more readable, and logical HTML and CSS.
+With this powerful layout system available in CSS, it can replace float layouts, using less, more readable, and logical HTML and CSS for one direction layouts.

 ## Flexbox Terminology

-Before diving into the concepts of CSS Grid, it is important to understand the terminology as the terms are conceptually similar.
-Thus, to avoid confusion, it is worthwhile spending a few minutes understanding the CSS Grid Terminology.
+Before diving into the concepts of Flexbox, it is important to understand the terminology as the terms are conceptually similar.
+Thus, to avoid confusion, it is worthwhile spending a few minutes understanding Flexbox Terminologies.

 - **Grid Container**
 ```